 I don’t particularly care for what I call scary movies, and although I haven’t seen one in over a decade, Bird Box was intriguing enough to me that I just had to oblige.
-Over the Christmas holiday, many people were mentioning the Netflix movie, Bird Box, in conversation.
+Many people were mentioning the Netflix movie, Bird Box, in conversation.
 I had never heard of it, until my sister-in-law brought it up in conversation.
 Then, a visit to my grandparents’ house exposed me to more details about it.

 My aunts and female cousins were all sitting around the living room, discussing what they thought the meaning behind the movie was.
 That is what peaked my interest.
 They were speaking my language talking about spiritual messaging within the movie.
 Some had spiritual takes on it.
 Others took the movie at face value and just enjoyed the story.
 As they discussed, I made a mental note to watch the movie, but later on, someone told me that the movie was “scary” and I scratched it off my list of movies to watch this page.